Dattykh: History

+In January 6th of 1851, in order to punish the highlanders for their insolence, Sleptsov gathered a detachment and under the command of Lieutenant Colonel Mezentsev made a punitive expedition on Dattykh, which has long been known as the nest of the most courageous robbers.
+The punitive expedition ended successful for the Russian Empire and the detachment continued cutting down forests.

+In 1858, Naib of Little Chechnya Said-Dulla by order of Nikolay Yevdokimov made punitive raids on Shagot-Kokh, Dattykh, Azerze, Meredzhi and other villages, where many abreks were hiding.

 Beginning in 1859, the Orstkhoys began to be evicted from all their mountain villages, including Dattykh.
 At the same time, on the site of the settlement, a Cossack village - Datykhskaya was founded.

 In 1863, according to family lists, 33 families lived in Dattykh.

 In 1865, all Karabulaks were evicted from the village, and among the Muhajirs left for the Ottoman Empire.

 In 1875, with the permission of the military authorities, Dattykh began to be populated by the mountaineers from the Khamkhin and Tsorin societies, who rented the royal state land.

 From 1944 to 1958, during the period of the deportation of Chechens and Ingush and the abolition of the Chechen-Ingush ASSR, the village was called Klyuchevoye.
 After the restoration of the Chechen-Ingush ASSRin 1958, the village was returned to its historical name - Dattykh.